PVC Fittings and PVC Connection Guide

 General pipe fittings knowledge can be overwhelming for someone new in the PVC industry.
 The purpose of publishing this article is to expand your understanding of PVC.
 All information sourced in this article comes from extensive research and analysis.
 The guide will include all significant PVC fittings and how and why to use them with complete precision.

-What are Pipe Fitting Sizes –
+What is Pipe Fitting Sizes

 There is a standard metric called Pipe scheduling, which is a nominal system for pipe sizing.
 That means all parts with the same size in their name will be compatible with each other, and all 1″ fittings will be compatible with 1″ pipe.
 That sounds easy, right, but here’s the confusing part: the PVC pipe’s outer diameter (OD) is greater than the size in its name.
 This means that a 1″ PVC pipe will have an OD that is more than 1, and a 1″ PVC fitting will have an even greater OD than the pipe.